Britt Ransom

-Brittany Ransom (born 1987). is an American Artist and Associate Professor of Art at Carnegie Mellon University who is known for her sculpture and installation work that explores environmental issues and is made using digital fabrication processes.
+Brittany Ransom (born 1987). is an American artist and associate professor of art at Carnegie Mellon University who is known for her sculpture and installation work that explores environmental issues and is made using digital fabrication processes.
 Ransom lives and works in Pittsburgh and New Orleans.
 She is the great-great-granddaughter of civil rights activist Reverdy C. Ransom.

-Biography
+Early life

 Born in Lima, Ohio, Ransom was raised by her white mother and black father and attended Lima Central Catholic High School.
 She earned her BFA in Art and Technology from The Ohio State University (2008) where she studied with Ken Rinaldo and Amy Youngs.
 Ransom earned her MFA in Electronic Visualization from the University of Illinois at Chicago (2011) where she studied with Sabrina Raaf and Daniel Sauter.
-Her work explores the relationship between humans and various species of insects and plants.
-She is known for her experimental installation Tweet Roach.

 Career

-Ransom began her academic career as an Assistant Professor of Digital Hybrid Media at Southern Methodist University in 2012.
-After teaching at Southern Methodist University for three years, Ransom took an appointment at California State University Long Beach from 2015-2022 where she was an Associate Professor of Sculpture/4D, Program Head of Sculpture, and Associate Director for the School of Art.
-Ransom is currently an Associate Professor of Art in the Sculpture, Installation, and Site Work area at Carnegie Mellon University.
+Ransom began her academic career as an assistant professor of Digital Hybrid Media at Southern Methodist University in 2012.
+After teaching at Southern Methodist University for three years, Ransom took an appointment at California State University Long Beach from 2015 to 2022 where she was an associate professor of Sculpture/4D, Program Head of Sculpture, and associate director for the School of Art.
+Ransom is currently an associate professor of art in the Sculpture, Installation, and Site Work area at Carnegie Mellon University.